-1. Indicators of inpatient hospitalization episode experience:

-a.
-The number of inpatient episodes a patient had experienced b.
-Whether the patient had experienced an inpatient episode longer than the 34-day average inpatient episode for the entire population.

-c.
-The interaction between having an inpatient episode of longer than the 34-day average and the number of episodes.

-d.
-The amount of time that elapsed from the first date known to the mental health system and the last face-to-face contact with the mental health system. (included in the original model but later deleted in constructing the final score due to being collinear with patient age)

-2. Indicators of poor premorbid adjustment:

-a.
-Never having been married.

-b.
-Earlier age of entry into the mental health system.
+- 1. Indicators of inpatient hospitalization episode experience: - a.
+The number of inpatient episodes a patient had experienced - b.
+Whether the patient had experienced an inpatient episode longer than the 34-day average inpatient episode for the entire population. - c.
+The interaction between having an inpatient episode of longer than the 34-day average and the number of episodes. - d.
+The amount of time that elapsed from the first date known to the mental health system and the last face-to-face contact with the mental health system. (included in the original model but later deleted in constructing the final score due to being collinear with patient age) - 2.
+Indicators of poor premorbid adjustment: - a.
+Never having been married. - b.
+Early age of entry into the mental health system. - c.

-c.
 Less than an 11th grade education

-3. Indicators of good premorbid adjustment, expected to be associated with earlier release to the community given greater likelihood of having a functional support system.
+- 3. Indicators of good premorbid adjustment, expected to be associated with earlier release to the community given greater likelihood of having a functional support system. - a.

-- a.
 Current marriage - b.
-Current employment

-4. Indicators related to the course of illness and potential involvements in dangerous behaviour.
+Current employment - 4.
+Indicators related to the course of illness and potential involvements in dangerous behaviour. - a.

-- a.
 Age (generally younger) - b.
-Gender (expected of males)

-5. Diagnoses (i.e., schizophrenia, major affective disorder, dementia, and paranoia or other psychoses), as those with schizophrenia have consistently dominated the CTO group.

-6. Socioeconomic Disadvantage: SEIFA neighbourhood rank of the poorest neighbourhood of residence.

-7. Psychosocial profile: Twelve HoNOS scores assessed at admission to inpatient and again assessed at release.
-The individual HoNOS items were rated 0-4 (0 = no problem, 4 = an extremely problematic situation).
-Clinicians completing the assessment determine the degree to which patients evidenced problems with: aggression; non-accidental self-injury; drinking or drug-taking; cognition; physical illness or disability; hallucinations and delusions; depressed mood; other mental and behavioural disorder; relationships; activities of daily living; living conditions; and occupation and/or activities.

-8. Indicators of potential bias resulting from cultural misunderstanding.
+Gender (expected of males) - 5.
+Diagnoses (i.e., schizophrenia, major affective disorder, dementia, and paranoia or other psychoses), as those with schizophrenia have consistently dominated the CTO group. - 6.
+Socioeconomic Disadvantage: SEIFA neighbourhood rank of the poorest neighbourhood of residence. - 7.
+Psychosocial profile: Twelve HoNOS scores assessed at admission to inpatient and again assessed at release.
+The individual HoNOS items were rated 0-4 (0= no problem, 4 = an extremely problematic situation).
+Clinicians completing the assessment determine the degree to which patients evidenced problems with: aggression; non-accidental self-injury; drinking or drug-taking; cognition; physical illness or disability; hallucinations and delusions; depressed mood; other mental and behavioural disorder; relationships; activities of daily living; living conditions; and occupation and/or activities. - 8.
+Indicators of potential bias resulting from cultural miss-understanding. - a.

-- a.
 Aboriginal or Torres Strait Islander Status - b.
-Required an interpreter in their Mental Health Review Tribunal hearing.

-c.
-Was not born in Australia (in original model and deleted because of collinearity with "Required Interpreter")

-d.
-Preferred to communicate in a language other than English (in original model and deleted because of collinearity with "Required Interpreter")
+Required an interpreter in their Mental Health Review Tribunal hearing. - c.
+Was not born in Australia (included in the original model and deleted because of collinearity with "Required Interpreter"). - d.
+Preferred to communicate in a language other than English (included in the model and deleted because of collinearity with "Required Interpreter").

-The propensity score derived from this Logistic model was used for all models tested in subsequent analyses of the impact of CTO selection on the protection of health and safety.
-Since the analysis in this paper involved the use of the individual's "average inpatient episode duration" as a criterion for testing the impact of the CTO experience as a less restrictive alternative to hospitalization, a second propensity score was created including all variables in the first with the exception of the indicators of inpatient hospitalization episode experience.
-The regressions reported in Table 4 were rerun with this second score to ensure that they remained significant and were not a function of over-control.
+The propensity score derived from this Logistic model was used for all models tested herein.